 What you can actually do about rating fluctuations

-The single most effective protection against fluctuations.
+- Build review volume.
 At 200+ reviews, individual spam filter actions or bad reviews barely move your average.
-Ask every guest, not just the happy ones.

-Google weights recent reviews more heavily for ranking.
+- Maintain review velocity.
 10 reviews this month matters more than 50 from last year.
-Set up a consistent collection system rather than occasional bursts.

-Replies don't change your star average, but they do affect ranking (Google confirms this) and they influence how prospective guests interpret negative reviews.
-A thoughtful reply to a 1-star review can neutralize its impact on potential guests.
+- Reply to every review.
+Replies don’t change your star average but affect ranking and how prospective guests interpret negative reviews.

-Google's spam detection has improved dramatically since 2024.
-Purchased reviews are removed in waves, often months after posting.
+- Don’t buy reviews.
+Purchased reviews are removed in waves.
 When 20 fake 5-star reviews get removed simultaneously, the rating drop is far worse than the original problem.
-The risk far outweighs any temporary benefit.